 “My life motto is buy good clothes, wear them often,” says Cortne Bonilla, a fashion editor at Editorialist.
 And this mindset translates to handbags as well.
 She regularly finds bargains on vintage designer handbags, from Bottega Veneta to Yves Saint Laurent, saying that this “adds balance to my wardrobe, old with the new, new with the vintage, and adds a personal element that’s specific to me and my vintage scores.”

-New York-based fashion collector and merchandiser Arianna Aviram has a similar mindset.
+Fashion collector and merchandiser Arianna Aviram has a similar mindset.
 “I have found a lot of really good deals of bags in fair condition,” she says.
 One of her earliest vintage purchases was actually a Prada nylon backpack that had “a ton of wear and was priced accordingly.”
-Back then, she says, it was the only way she could afford it as a college student.
+Back then, she says, it was the only way she could afford it as a university student.
 “I still wear this bag today and I love that I create my own history with it as well,” Aviram says.

 Since then, Aviram has been buying vintage designer clothing and accessories, running into beat up items that she considers “a part of owning someone else’s history.”
 “It’s very likely in the future you will create your own marks and scuffs, and potentially sell it, so someone else will be receiving part of your history,” she says.